 I have lost some of the peripheral vision in my right eye, but I’ve adapted to that easily so it isn’t a big issue.

 Having mental limitations is awful.
-There isn’t any way else to put it.
+There isn’t anyway else to put it.

 Short-term memory loss issues: I try my best to do things as they happen if they aren’t in my routine.
-If I don’t do it right away, chances are that I’ll forget it completely.
+If I don’t do it right away, chances are I’ll forget it completely.
 When having a blog, this can become a huge problem.
 I can forget to read blogs of people I care about.
 I can forget to email friends.
-I leave emails in my inbox until I have read them as a way to help me remember.
-For the most part it works.
+I leave emails in my inbox until I have responded to them as a way to help me remember.
+For the most part, it works.
 However, if I have forgotten you, please do not be upset.
 Just send me a reminder email.

 Almost all information I absorb has to go through the right side of my brain before it can hit the left side.
 This means that I receive information through the emotional side of my brain first.

 Selective memory loss: Because so much information goes through the emotional side first, if I don’t like what I’m receiving and I’m not concentrating as much as I need to, I won’t remember whatever it is.
 Actually, this can be funny at times.
 I can watch a movie I don’t like and not remember watching it.
 My husband has some movies on DVD that I really detest.
 Sometimes I’ll suggest that we watch one of them, thinking I haven’t seen it before when, in reality, I have.
 My husband has to tell me that I don’t like the movie.

 Anxiety issues: I have General Anxiety Disorder (GAD).
 It’s not only an emotional drawback but a physical one too.
 The GAD is physically part of the disability because parts of my brain do not function correctly due to the stroke.
 I am on medication so it isn’t much of an issue usually.
 During those rare times when it has me by the throat [figuratively, that is], I’ll be away from the Internet for a short time.
 Please don’t write me off.
 I will be back.